ODM, OEM, CM – Which Type of Manufacturer Should You Pick for Your Project?

 Original Design Manufacturer (ODM)

-• Lower Minimum Order Quantity Requirements – Minimum order quantities are often lower because suppliers produce the same product for multiple buyers.
+• Lower Minimum Order Quantity Requirements – Minimum order quantities (MOQs) are often lower because suppliers produce the same product for multiple buyers.

 Typical ODM Customers

-Bikes are an example of a consumer good that can be OEM or ODM.
-There are off the shelf options for low-cost online retailers, smaller brands and other similar businesses.
-At the same time, there are also factories that produce custom designed models for higher-end brands and businesses with more demanding customers.
+In some cases, complicated products are made by ODM manufacturers.
+Bicycles, for example, can be OEM or ODM.
+There are off-the-shelf options for low-cost online retailers and smaller brands.
+At the same time, there are also factories that produce custom designed models for higher-end brands.

 Original Equipment Manufacturer (OEM)